 The A. Webb Roberts Center for Continuing Medical Education of Baylor Scott & White Health designates this live activity for a maximum of 8 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 American Board of Anesthesiology: CME credit will be sent directly to The American Board of Anesthesiology to fulfill the Part 2 requirement for the Maintenance of Certification in Anesthesiology Program (MOCA®).

 Canadian Physicians: This activity is eligible for Section 1 credits in the Royal College’s Maintenance of Certification (MOC) Program.
 Participants must log into MAINPORT to claim this activity.

-Certified Registered Nurse Anesthetists: This program has been prior approved by the AANA for 8 Class A CE; AANA Code #1038004; Expiration Date 12/16/2020.
+Certified Registered Nurse Anesthetists: This program has been prior approved by the AANA for 8 Class A CE; Code Number 1038004; Expiration Date 12/16/2020.

 Nurse Practitioners: The American Academy of Nurse Practitioners Certification Program (AANPCP) and the American Nurses Credentialing Center (ANCC) accept CME from organizations accredited by the ACCME.

 Osteopathic Physicians: This program is eligible for Category 2 credit with the American Osteopathic Association (AOA).

 Physician Assistants: The American Academy of Physician Assistants (AAPA) accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by ACCME or a recognized state medical society.
 Physician assistants may receive a maximum of 8 hours of Category I credit for completing this program.